User Input Treated as a System Instruction

 }

-Step 3: Validate that the messages array has the correct structure before sending
+Step 3: Validate the message array structure before sending

 function validateMessages(messages: { role: string; content: string }[]): void {